 Have you taken the time to update your #openenrollment materials?
 Here’s why it’s important:

 Rewrite Your Materials

 Yes, before you put the lid on your open enrollment storage tub, take the time to rewrite your open enrollment materials.
 Most employees don’t understand the jargon in these materials and some end up just choosing a plan in frustration to meet the deadline.
-If you write your open enrollment materials and easy-to-digest format, it will be much easier for your employees to grasp the valuable benefits your company offers (and you spend so much time managing!)
-Also check that your materials are short, to the point and draw attention to the main benefit.
-Many practitioners worry they’ll miss something so they over explain benefits.
+If you write your open enrollment materials in a digestible format, it will be much easier for your employees to grasp the valuable benefits your company offers (and you spend so much time managing!)
+Also, check that your materials are short and to the point and draw attention to the main benefit.
+Many practitioners worry they’ll miss something so they over-explain benefits.
 Instead, break the content into manageable chunks.

 Check The Activity

 Finally, take note of pure activity.
 How many questions did you answer?
 How many phone calls did you make or emails did you send?
-Your activity during this period can give you a heads up to how to plan next year or assemble a support team to help!
+Your activity during this period can give you a heads-up on how to plan next year or assemble a support team to help!

 Okay, now you can sit back and relax.
 You did it!
 You made it through the Open Enrollment season.
 Ready to tackle next year?
 Download our HR Planning Checklist to start the year off right!